-Document: H2020-IOT-2017-3-779984-SOFIE/ D2.6 - Federation Architecture, final version Security: Public Date: 31.10.2020 Status: Completed Version: 1.0 tokens stored in an Ethereum smart contract using ERC-721 and the solution described in [Fot2020].
+SOFIE 3-779984-SOF Architecture, on Security: Public Date: 12.5.2021 Status: Completed Version the Framework IAA component supports JSON web tokens, as well as blockchain-based tokens stored in an Ethereum smart contract using ERC-721 and the solution described in [Fot2020].
 Additionally, it supports two modes for associating an access token with the corresponding user: the bearer mode, in which any users that has a token is considered its legitimate owner, and the proof-of-possession mode, in which the access token includes a public key and the user has to prove that s/he is the owner of the corresponding private key.